 If you are interested in learning more please contact us at email@example.com.

-In Tasmanian competitions Tracey is ably assisted by Fiona Stewart who is Assistant Technical Manager for competitions in the north of the State.
+In Tasmanian competitions Sandy is ably assisted by Lee-Anne Edmunds and Jenelle Gillies who are Assistant Technical Managers for competitions in the north of the State.

 Hear from our Technical Officials

 Denise Mclaughlin - FINA Technical Official

 "I started officiating in 2008 when my son was swimming and they asked for volunteers.
 I went to an officials expression of interest day and was on pool deck the same afternoon.
 I didn’t want to sit in the stands and watch when I could be down on deck where all the action happens."

 "I enjoyed challenging my mum brain to learning a new skill as I wasn’t a swimmer myself (I can swim but never competed).
 As I progressed and became accredited, with help from fellow Tasmanian officials along the way, I gained confidence.
 I was given the opportunity to travel interstate to officiating workshops and appointed to officiate on pool deck with many great mentor officials from all over Australia and see the emerging talent in Australian swimming and also the best swimmers in Australia with the best view.
 The long term friendships I have made with other officials, to work in a very supportive environment and have fun away from the pool are all bonuses."